iPhone 18: rumours, release date and price

 We don’t have a definitive answer, but we can make a pretty good guess based on previous launches.

 Apple almost always launches new iPhone ranges in September, with the keynote event taking place in early September ahead of a mid-late September release date.
+In fact, every iPhone launched in the past 10 years has been unveiled in September (with the exception of the non-flagship SE range, the delayed iPhone 12 model and the launch of the new budget e series in 2026).

 What will the new iPhone be called?